 ”The new understanding of the universe has come about through the new knowledge amassed in the last hundred years — by psychologists, biologists, and other scientists, by archaeologists, anthropologists, and historians.
 It has defined man's responsibility and destiny — to be an agent for the rest of the world in the job of realizing its inherent potentialities as fully as possible.Julian Huxley

 His toolkit was multidisciplinary.
-He spoke about being able to draw on the most useful and versatile ideas from maths, statistics, psychology, engineering, and economics, to name a few.
+He spoke about being able to draw on the most useful and versatile ideas from maths, statistics, psychology, engineering, or economics at a moment’s notice.

 Say you were looking at something mundane, like a tiny beetle on a leaf.
-Could you see its ecological niche, its evolutionary background, and share a sense of its wonder like a biologist can?
-Would you eventually be able to see the innate complexity of all things?
+Could you see its ecological niche, its evolutionary background, and share a sense of its inherent wonder and complexity like a young biologist can?
+If you had this toolkit, would you be able to see the wonder and complexity of everything?

 Surely there would be too many ideas to learn, too much specialised knowledge hidden away.
 Science is vast, containing millions of theories in a seemingly intractable web.
 But again, Charlie helps us out.
 He says:

 “You may say, ‘My God, this is already getting way too tough.’
 But, fortunately, it isn’t that tough—because 80 or 90 important models will carry about 90% of the freight in making you a worldly-wise person.
 And, of those, only a mere handful really carry very heavy freight.”

-I settled on learning the five hundred ideas in science that carried the heaviest freight, and in doing so help myself, and anybody who reads them, to understand the universe.
+I decided to learn the five hundred ideas in science that carried the heaviest freight, and in doing so help myself and anybody who reads them to approximately understand the universe as we know it.

 They’re not meant to go very deep, or to turn you into a rocket scientist overnight.
 What they’re supposed to do is give you the big picture.
 How everything fits together.

-The first fifty-two ideas were published in 2018, and there is plenty more to come.
+The first fifty-two ideas were published in 2018, and there are plenty more to come.

 Hope they rock your world,